ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 One technique is for the middlebox to negotiate the same master secret with the original TLS client and server, as if the two endpoints handshake directly.
 This is also known as "Triple Handshake" used by legitimate middleboxes. {{BreakTLS}} describes the methods with RSA and DH key exchanges.
 When the proxy session keys are the same as for a direct handshake, the middlebox is able to "cut-through" the two TLS proxy sessions when it finishes the security inspection.

 This technique is not functional with TLS 1.3 since the transcript hash over the handshake messages is part of the key derivation procedure.

+While technically a change in TLS 1.3, it must be noted, that the "Triple Handshake" approach suffers from two problems.
+First of all, the technique used for the DH key exchange results in an insecure Master Secret, and hence should never be used in practice (see Section V-B in {{BreakTLS}}).
+Secondly, the technique used with both RSA and DH are known as an Unknown Key Share attack (UKS) against the two endpoints, which ultimately can be the basis of real attacks on TLS 1.2 itself.
+To protect against UKS, RFC 7627 {{RFC7627}} defined the TLS Session Hash and the Extended Master Secret for use with TLS 1.2 and earlier versions.

+As noted in {{BreakTLS}}, Elliptic Curve DH (ECDH) is in theory suspectible to the same attack, however current TLS implementations all support well-known named curves standardized by NIST, which would prevent the attack (and hence use of the method).
+As TLS 1.2 implementations increasingly adopt use of ECDH, this implies the method is increasingly unlikely to work with TLS 1.2 anyway.

+In summary, the above implies that in practice, the change in transcript hash introduced in TLS 1.3 does not impact the ability to disengage (or not) the middlebox compared to TLS 1.2.

 ###Version Negotiation and Downgrade Protection
 In TLS, the ClientHello message includes a list of supported protocol versions.
 The server will select the highest supported version and indicate its choice in the ServerHello message.

 TLS 1.3 changes the way in which version negotiation is performed.
-The ClientHello message will indicate TLS version 1.3 in the new "supported_versions" extension, however for backwards compatibility with TLS 1.2, the ClientHellow message will indicate TLS version 1.2 in the "legacy_version" field.
+The ClientHello message will indicate TLS version 1.3 in the new "supported_versions" extension, however for backwards compatibility with TLS 1.2, the ClientHello message will indicate TLS version 1.2 in the "legacy_version" field.
 A TLS 1.3 server will recognize that TLS 1.3 is being negotiated, whereas a TLS 1.2 server will simply see a TLS 1.2 ClientHello and proceed with TLS 1.2 negotiation.

 In TLS 1.3, the random value in the ServerHello message includes a special value in the last eight bytes when the server negotiates either TLS 1.2 or TLS 1.1 and below.
 The special value(s) enable a TLS 1.3 client to detect an active attacker launching a downgrade attack when the client did indeed reach a TLS 1.3 server, provided ephemeral ciphers are being used.